Neural Operator Learning for Long-Time Integration in Dynamical Systems with Recurrent Neural Networks: Results and discussion

 \subsection{E1: Interpolation performance}

 The aim of this experiment is to learn the dynamics of the system defined over a time $t \in [0.025, 5]$, which is discretized with $200$ temporal points from the given initial condition.
 The models are trained and tested on complete trajectories ($200$ steps in time $t\in [0.025, 5]$).
-In \autoref{metrics_200ts}, we show the mean absolute error (MAE), root mean square error (RMSE) and the relative squared error (RSE) on the $N_{test}$ test cases for a total of $10$ different architectures.
+In \autoref{metrics_200ts}, we provide the relative $L_1$ error (relative absolute error) and the relative $L_2$ error (relative squared error) on the $N_{test}$ test cases for a total of $10$ different architectures.
 Overall, the integration of recurrent networks with neural operators improves the accuracy and stability of prediction for all architectures.
-The error accumulation over time for all the architectures is presented in \autoref{fig:interpolation_performace}.
+The predictive error over time for all the architectures is presented in \autoref{fig:interpolation_performance}.

 In particular, for both neural operators, the lowest errors in the two-step training are obtained by the LSTM and GRU extensions (see \autoref{metrics_200ts}).
-Furthermore, the growth rate of the error is significantly reduced after integrating the recurrent networks with neural operators (see \autoref{subfig:interpolation_performace_two_step}).
-The simultaneous training mode shows an advantage over the two-step training for both operators (see \autoref{subfig:interpolation_performace_simultaneous}) as the accumulated error is drastically reduced, which eventually reduces the slope of the error growth.
-We report a slight increase in the overall error of the simultaneous training of the RNN extension of the FNO architecture compared to the two-step training as seen in \autoref{metrics_200ts}.
-However, this increase is due to the high error in the first few time steps (\autoref{subfig:interpolation_performace_simultaneous}).
-A slight increase in error is also observed in the RNN extension of DeepONet when trained simultaneously.
-Since the high error followed by its decrease in the very few initial timesteps is observed in all trained models, we suspect that the mechanism causing it is independent of the model.
+While the prediction over all timesteps is obtained in a single forward pass, we still observe an increase in error over time.
+This can be explained by the solution at later timesteps gradually diverging from the initial condition, provided as input.
+Notably, the growth rate of the error is significantly reduced after integrating the recurrent networks with neural operators (see \autoref{fig:interpolation_performance}a).
+The simultaneous training mode shows an advantage over the two-step training for both operators (see \autoref{fig:interpolation_performance}b) as the accumulated error is drastically reduced, which eventually reduces the slope of the error growth.
+We report a slight increase in the overall error of the simultaneous training of the RNN extension of the FNO architecture (FNO-RNN) compared to the two-step training (FNO+RNN) as seen in \autoref{metrics_200ts}.
+However, this increase is due to the high error in the first few time steps (\autoref{fig:interpolation_performance}b).